currymike123/CS1/Week2/week2.md

 ---

-<b>Variables</b> and <b>constants</b> are used to store information to be referenced by a computer program.
+<b>Variables</b> are used to store information to be referenced by a computer program.
 They are named locations to reference a computer's memory locations.

-- <b>Variables</b> are values that can change after being assigned a value.
-- <b>Constants</b> are values that do not change after being assigned a value.
-(We will discuss later)

 ---